skarlekar/fargate-patterns/README.md

     $ ./create-lambda.sh

-Verify the Lambda ***task-runner*** was created through the console and the following enviroment variables are set right for the following:
+Verify the Lambda ***task-runner*** was created through the console and the following environment variables are set right for the following:

 - SUBNET1
 - SUBNET2
 - SECURITYGROUP

-Additionally, verify that the Lambda permissi
+Additionally, verify that the Lambda permission
 Note: An update to the function does not update the environment variables.

 #### Testing Tom-Thumb